brownm1006/GHG_challenge3/README.md

 ## Features

-The following Api call are avaiable:
+Since the owner did not have enougth time to implement the PostGis Rest API requerements.
+The following Api call were created as a way of proving Python understanding.
+The following is the available API:

 * GET : Get the content of the shopping cart in Json.
 Call http://127.0.0.1:8000/cart-items/

 * POST : Insert a cart in the database.
 Call http://127.0.0.1:8000/cart-items/.
 Json values posted {"product_name":"name","product_price":"41","product_quantity":"1"}

-* PATCH : Update the cart item 1.
+* PATCH : Update a cart item.
 Call http://127.0.0.1:8000/update-item/1 .
 Json values posted {"product_quantity":"3"}.
 The only parameter accepted will be product_quantity

-* DELETE : Delete the first cart item.
+* DELETE : Delete the cart item having a specific Id.
 Call http://127.0.0.1:8000/update-item/1

 In the above examples for PATH and DELETE the id 1 was used (update-item/1).
 It is better to execute a GET to extract the available Ids.
 Before executing a PATH and DELETE.
 The id must exists in the list displayed in the GET output.
 Also HTTP status is change depending of the process result.

-All the relevent code is in the file api_app.views.py
+All the relevent code is in the file shopping_cart/api_app/views.py

 PS: Depending of your development environment the port could be different.
 Also the address 127.0.0.1 is assuming that you are executing this Python project locally on your computer.